BYU-PCCL/footron-controls-template-typescript/README.md

 yarn dev
 ```

-To test functionality loacally connect this to an instance of the footron router by first insstalling it if it hasn't been already.
+To test functionality locally connect this to an instance of the footron router by first installing it if it hasn't been already.

 `pip install git+https://github.com/BYU-PCCL/footron-router.git`